-Stakeholder feedback is an important step in developing standards.
-SCS is committed to providing a transparent forum for receiving and addressing comments in a way that improves the standards we write.
+Stakeholder feedback is an important step in developing standards and preparing for upcoming audits.
+SCS is committed to providing a transparent forum for receiving and addressing comments in a way that improves the standards we write and our processes for upcoming projects.

 Each standard under development by SCS will be posted to this website for review and comment for a minimum of 60 days.
 (Under exceptional circumstances, the review period may be reduced to 30 days).
 In addition, SCS will seek out experts, clients and other key stakeholders for comment to assure a balancing of perspectives.
 After incorporating feedback and completing an internal review, SCS will make available, upon request, versions of the standard with a summary of our response(s) to stakeholder comments.